15 Foods Anti-Aging Experts Eat Every Day

 Greek yogurt

-Shutterstock 431068162
+shutterstock 431068162

 “This type of yogurt is higher in protein than other yogurt, and as we age we need more protein-packed foods,” says Christine Rosenbloom, PhD, RD, a dietitian in Atlanta and author of Food & Fitness After 50.
 “Dairy like yogurt contains the amino acid leucine, a trigger for muscle building and repairs.
 And yogurt has calcium.
 I check the label for yogurt that contains vitamin D,” she adds.
 Your body needs vitamin D to optimally absorb calcium.
 Enjoy Greek yogurt in a parfait, in a smoothie, or in a dip.
 Here are skin rules to live by for every stage of your life.